Testing the Chrysler Starting System, 1960 - 1980s RWD

 4. What sounds do you hear?
 A single rather loud clunk each time you turn the ignition switch to "crank"?
 A single, barely audible click from under the hood?
 A loud ratcheting or harsh buzzing sound?

-The high current circuit just contains the battery, cables, solenoid contacts, and starter motor.
+The high-current circuit just contains the battery, cables, solenoid contacts, and starter motor.
 Begin with a visual inspection of the cables.
-In particular, look for broken strands and corrosion next to the starter terminal and the ground terminal on the engine block, and next to both cable clamps.
+In particular, look for broken strands and corrosion next to the starter terminal and the ground terminal on the engine block, and next to both cable clamps at the battery.
 If the cable clamps are breaking apart and can't be tightened, or if many of the copper strands of wire are broken off, the cable should be replaced.
 Universal cable clamps bolt onto the end of the cable after it has been cleaned up with sandpaper but they are really meant to be a temporary repair.
 They are not meant to be a permanent fix even though that's what happens most of the time.

 The secret to determining if slow cranking is caused by a starter that is drawing excessive current or by undesirable resistance in the circuit that is causing too little current flow is by measuring the actual current.
 A professional will use a starting system tester to do that.
 For this gear reduction Chrysler starter, 150 amps is typical when cranking a small V-8 engine.
 When you don't have a starting system tester, you'll need to interpret various voltmeter readings.
 Start with a fully charged battery.
 See Basics of Batteries for more details.
 During cranking, the battery voltage will drop from the normal 12.6 volts but it must not drop lower than 9.6 volts.
 Measure the voltage right on the battery posts, (not the cable clamps), while a helper cranks the engine.
 If the voltage remains relatively high, in the area of 10.5 - 11.5 volts, suspect high resistance in the circuit.
 Refer to Voltage Drop Tests in a High Current Circuit.
 Next, measure the voltage during cranking with one meter probe on the engine block and the other probe right on the large battery terminal on the starter, (not the cable end).
 The voltage measured there must be very nearly the same as that measured in the previous step.
 If you find a difference of roughly half a volt or more, follow the steps in Voltage Drop Tests in a High Current Circuit to locate that resistance.